FridayOrtiz/timebase/paper/paper.md

 $1$, and so on.
 In our DMZ scenario, if public pools are at stratum $1$, then the DMZ NTP server is at stratum $2$, and internal devices are at stratum $3$.

+# Covert Implementation

+ - How we integrated our BPF filter into common deisgn

 ## Throughput

+ - The throughput of our implementation

 ## Robustness

+ - The robustness of our implemenation

 ## Detection

-# Implementation

- How we implemented our test
+ - How someone would detect our implemenation

 # Conclusions and Future Work